AntonGrn/home-auto-ALMA/home-server/README.md

   "public_server_port": Integer.
 TCP-port of public server }
 ```
-**Note:** With the connection to a PublicServer instance, no port-forwarding is needed for remote access from an AndroidClient.
+**Note:** With the connection to a PublicServer estabslished, no port-forwarding is needed for remote access from an AndroidClient.

 ## Step 3:  Run HomeServer
 Since the ALMA home server is intended to be run on a Raspberry Pi (acting as the hub of your smart home system), the HomeServer application should be configured to launch as a Linux daemon.
 One suggested approach is to set it up as a `systemd` background service on your Raspberry Pi.
 This setup allows easy managagement and debugging with real-time log tracking, while still leaving your Pi available to run other/additional services and operations of your liking in parrallel.  to serve additional purposes of your liking